-At the conclusion of an incident, there is a responsibility on fire and rescue services to hand responsibility for a location or premises and any recovered or salvaged items to the responsible person or to ensure their security until they can be moved to a place of ultimate safety.
+At the conclusion of an incident, there is a responsibility on fire and rescue services to hand responsibility for a location or premises, and any recovered or salvaged items, to the Responsible Person (or appointed competent person) or to ensure their security until they can be recovered to a place of ultimate safety.
 The prevention and mitigation of damage control will be best achieved if it is considered at the earliest stages of an incident, and its place in the overall plan for an incident is communicated to and understood by all.